tibs/fish-and-chips-and-kafka-talk/src/readme.rst

 * Make each demo use a different topic
 * Clear the demo topic when the demo starts (if the topic already existed)

+  I think the best way to do this may be:

+  * if the topic already exists
+  * `get the partitions`_ for the topic
+  * for each partition, `get the end offset`_
+  * for each partition, `seek`_ to that end offset

+  Actually, `seek_to_end`_ probably does exactly what I want (again, per partition)

+  We can use kafka-python for this, as we're doing it in the startup code, before the Textual UI has been started.

+  Do I need to do manual commits to make sure this works?
+Probably OK if I don't trigger a consumer rebalance by changing the number of partitions.

 * Ideally, consumers would be started before the producers started sending events
 * Write demo 4
 * Pull out *some* of the commonalities into a an importable file, but only so